geoext/geoext3-ws/src/meta/intro.md

 # Metainformation

-In this chapter we'll provide you with some metainformation of this workshop.
+In this chapter we'll provide you with some metainformation about this workshop.

-In order to efficiently work through the workshop, you are advised to read through the following parts:
+In order to efficiently work through the workshop, you are advised to read the following parts:

 * [General information](about.md) about the workshop
 * The [target audience](target-audience.md) of the workshop